-We actively encourage Service User to take meals with the Service User and for Service User to go out for meals either accompanied by staff or family/ friends and enjoy as normal a life as possible.
+We actively encourage relatives to take meals with the resident and for residents to go out for meals either accompanied by staff or family/ friends and enjoy as normal a life as possible.

 Snacks (in between meals)

 Should you require a snack in-between meals just inform a member of staff who will arrange with the cook to prepare the required snack.